csswizardry/csswizardry.github.com/_posts/2018-10-27-three-types-of-performance-testing.md

     answer: "You usually need all three eventually, but the right starting point depends on your situation: proactive work prevents issues, reactive work solves current ones, and passive monitoring keeps you informed over time."
 ---

-A lot of companies—even if they are aware that performance is key to their business—are often unsure of how, when, or where performance testing sits within their development lifecycle.
+A lot of companies — even if they are aware that performance is key to their business — are often unsure of how, when, or where performance testing sits within their development lifecycle.
 To make things worse, they’re also usually unsure whose responsibility performance measuring and monitoring is.